Slimefun/Slimefun4/README.md

 # Slimefun 4
-Slimefun is a plugin which aims to basically turn your Bukkit Server into a modpack like FTB without installing a single mod.
+Slimefun is a plugin which aims to turn your Bukkit/Spigot Server into a modpack without installing a single mod.
 It offers everything you could possibly imagine.
 From Backpacks to Jetpacks!
-It also adds an API allowing you guys to easily install/code Addons for this.
-You own a Server which is not only minigame based and your players got bored of playing Survival?
-Then you will absolutely love this Plugin!
-It adds a whole new layer of survival to your server by adding more than 400+ new Items!
+It adds a whole new layer of survival to your server by adding more than 490+ new Items!

 But it also comes with a lot of Addons too!<br>
 Check out our [Addons](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Addons), you may find exactly what you wanted there.